 Reflexes require no thought.
 They are automatic, fast, and of huge importance to a human's ability to successfully respond to their environment.
 Despite the magnificent information-processing power of the billions of neurons in our brain, we need a lot of stuff to be done automatically.
 Without reflexes, our brains would be overloaded with worrying about constantly updating the position of our unstable bodies to keep us upright.
 Without reflexes, our ability to engage in complex thought (black holes, neuroscience, what to do this weekend, how do I make an instrumented reflex hammer?) would be limited.
-Without reflexes, your reactions to painful stimuli would require thought, and... don't take it personally.. but you're WAY too slow a thinker-all humans are, to respond to dangerous painful stimuli.
+Without reflexes, your reactions to painful stimuli would require thought, and... don't take it personally.. but you think very slowly...
+Don't feel bad, all humans are slow thinkers, and we need more speed to respond to dangerous painful stimuli.
 So we let our spinal cord do that fast work for us.

 Now let's try to measure this reflex!
 And perhaps let's measure a reaction too!

 Before you begin, make sure you have the Backyard Brains Spike Recorder installed on your computer/smartphone/tablet.
 The Backyard Brains Spike Recorder program allows you to visualize and save the data on your computer when doing experiments.
 We have also built a simple lab handout to help you tabulate your data.